-Saturday's Scottish gossip
+Hatate has 'goals to clear' amid contract talks - gossip

-Scottish gossip: Celtic, Feyenoord, Rangers, Lundstram, Hibs, Montgomery, Levitt
+Scottish Gossip: Celtic, Hatate, Feyenoord, Rangers, Beale, Hibs, Montgomery, Aberdeen, Hearts

 Last updated on .From the section Scottish